kesun/jQuery-Fiddles/README.md

 jQuery Fiddles (more like JavaScript fiddles...)
 ==

-This is just a collection of my random JS fiddles.
+This is just a collection of some fun JS fiddles.
 All written independently with the help of awesome plugins such as jQuery.

 ## Here is a list of complete-ish fiddles that are worth a look: